francoisgeorgy/francoisgeorgy/README.md

 Visit https://studiocode.dev/ to view all the applications and tools.

-Visit https://francoisgeorgy.ch/ to checkout other interresting projects.
+### LED Cube

+My own LED Cube.
+Visit https://francoisgeorgy.ch/projects/ to learn more about this exciting project.

 ### Editors